-Nearly 30 years after ADA, nation’s transit agencies report successes and shortfalls
+Nearly 30 years after the ADA, the nation’s transit agencies report successes and shortfalls

 Paratransit isn’t just inefficient — it’s expensive, costing up to 10 times the per-trip cost of fixed-route service, according to Paul Hamilton, senior manager of paratransit services at Denver’s Regional Transportation District, which spends $57 per person, per trip on paratransit.

-To make paratransit work better for everyone, the RTD this year plans to pilot new logistics software that will use real-time tracking of passengers and vehicle capacity to enable “on-demand” paratransit via the RTD and external providers, including taxis, senior centers and ride-hailing services — also called transportation network companies, or TNCs — that the RTD might broker with to provide faster and more-responsive service.
+To make paratransit work better for everyone, the RTD this year plans to try new logistics software that will use real-time tracking of passengers and vehicle capacity to enable on-demand paratransit via the RTD and external providers, including taxis, senior centers and ride-hailing services — also called transportation network companies, or TNCs — that the RTD might broker with to provide faster and more responsive service.

-“We know that TNCs like Uber and Lyft tend to be a lot faster,” Hamilton said, “so we’d love to collaborate with them.
-The challenge is, they don’t have a large-enough fleet of accessible vehicles in many cities.”
+“We know that TNCs, like Uber and Lyft, tend to be a lot faster,” Hamilton said, “so we’d love to collaborate with them.
+The challenge is, they don’t have a large enough fleet of accessible vehicles in many cities.”

 “That’s something we’re working on right now to overcome,” he said.

 In Boston, the MBTA has been piloting an on-demand paratransit program with ride-hailing companies since 2016.
-Paratransit riders who sign up can book a wheelchair-accessible ride using their smartphone; they pay their usual paratransit fare while the MBTA subsidizes the rest of the trip, up to $40.
+Paratransit riders who sign up can book a wheelchair-accessible ride using their smartphones; they pay their usual paratransit fare, while the MBTA subsidizes the rest of the trip, up to $40.

 “It’s allowing customers a lot more flexibility to be spontaneous,” Brelsford said.

 In Denver, the RTD in March began offering free grocery delivery to paratransit customers amid stay-at-home orders during the coronavirus pandemic.
-Later this summer, it plans to pilot a similar service for food delivery via Uber Eats.
+Later this summer, it plans to try a similar service for food delivery via Uber Eats.

-“If this works in the long term, it will reduce the burden on our system by reducing two trips — a trip to and from a grocery store or restaurant — to one trip while still giving our customers what they want,” Hamilton said.
+“If this works in the long term, it will reduce the burden on our system by reducing two trips — a trip to and from a grocery store or restaurant — to one trip, while still giving our customers what they want,” Hamilton said.

 Forging ahead

 Clearly, public transit has become more accessible since 1990.
 Just as apparent, however, are the ways in which it has not.
-“It’s a total mixed bag,” said the University of Buffalo’s Maisel.
+“It’s a total mixed bag,” said Maisel, of the University of Buffalo.
 What separates the most accessible systems from the least is not infrastructure alone, she said, but also leadership.

 Brelsford agreed.
 “Early on, MBTA like many other agencies only did what it was absolutely required to, if that.
 That’s why we were subject to a major lawsuit in 2002,” she said.
 “It took a new general manager coming in a few years later with fresh eyes to say: ‘Wait a second.
 These people aren’t in this for celebrity status or money.
 They just want to get on the bus and ride the subway like everybody else.’ ”